Phosphate mining in Banaba and Nauru

-The economy of Banaba and Nauru has been almost wholly dependent on phosphate, which has led to environmental disaster on these islands, with 80% of the islands’ surface having been strip-mined.
-The phosphate deposits were virtually exhausted by 2000 although some small-scale mining is still in progress on Nauru.
-Mining ended in 1979 on Banaba.
+The economies of Banaba and Nauru have been almost wholly dependent on phosphate, which has led to environmental disaster on these islands, with 80% of the islands' surfaces having been strip-mined.
+The phosphate deposits were virtually exhausted by 2000, although some small-scale mining is still in progress on Nauru.
+Mining ended on Banaba in 1979.

 First discovery of phosphate

 In 1896, a cargo officer (supercargo) for the Pacific Islands Company on the Lady M, Henry Denson, found a strange-looking rock on Nauru during a brief stop on the island.
 He originally believed it to be a piece of petrified wood.
-Denson, according to legend, had planned on making children's marbles from it but, as fate would have it, it ended up as a door stop in the company's Sydney office.
+Denson had planned on making children's marbles from it, but instead it ended up as a doorstop in the company's Sydney office.

 In 1899, Albert Ellis, a management official of the phosphate division of the Pacific Islands Company, was transferred to the Sydney office to "analyse rock samples coming from the Pacific Islands."
 Ellis noticed the rock and suspected it to be phosphate (similar in appearance to the phosphate coming from Baker Island), but was rebuffed by Denson and told that it was only wood.
 Three months later, Ellis decided to test his hunch and tested the rock for phosphate.
 It turned out to be phosphate ore of the richest quality.

 A neighboring island to the East, Banaba (Ocean Island), shared Nauru's geology and also had significant reserves of phosphate.